 8. Polish Your Windows, Wipe Down Walls and Floors, & Vacuum

 Wipe down the high traffic walls and windows.
 If your kids are anything like mine, there are probably lots of handprints in the areas around their rooms.
 (It’s like they put their hands in mud and then swing around doorways!)
 Mop or swiffer the floors that aren’t on your every week list (like the bedrooms or the basement entry).
 Vacuum under and behind things.
 I LOOOOVE my Dyson Cordless vacuum because there is nothing to plug in and it’s so skinny it can fit underneath and behind things a traditional upright vacuum can’t!
 There are some things that only a Magic Eraser can do.

 I like to do the whole house at a time, and I wear gloves.
 But a good eraser session can get rid of SO many scuffs and dirt patches in a short session.
 I also keep a mason jar of trim paint handy so I can run through the whole house and touch up white paint that has chipped off.
 It’s one of those twice-a-year things that makes a big difference!

 9. Launder pillow cases, slip covers, and duvets

 It’s one of my most-hated tasks, but now is the time to remove pillow covers, your couch cushion slip covers (if you can) and the bedding and duvets on less-used beds, shower curtains, and maybe even hanging curtains.
+Try not to use very hot water to avoid shrinking and air dry when possible.
 Pick 1-2 things per day to send through the laundry and do them all throughout a week.
-If it’s warm and sunny where you live, you can dry them outside to save electricity or simply air them in the sunshine instead of washing in the washing machine.
+If it’s warm and sunny where you live, you can air dry them outside to save electricity or simply air them in the sunshine instead of washing in the washing machine.
 At the very least, take some time to spot clean any stains before they get worse.